clearlycloudy/ltl_fragment_planning/README.md

 See project.pdf for problem formulation and information on the related LTL fragment type used for synthesis.

 Todo:
-- code refactor as a reusable general purpose module for arbitrary dimension state space.
+- code refactor as a reusable general purpose module for arbitrary dimension state space
 - optimization to internal algorithms
+- future investigation in MDP and monte carlo methods for controller robustness evaluation